ahgamut/cliquematch/README.md

 ## Usage

-`cliquematch` is mainly used for loading a large graph and finding a maximum clique in it.
+`cliquematch` is used for loading a large graph and finding a maximum clique in it.
 For example, we load [`cond-mat-2003.mtx`][cond2003], and find a maximum clique.

 ```python